Seatons Natural Oils for use in lubricants

 Oxidised rapeseed oil (blown rapeseed oil)

 Rapeseed oil can be oxidatively polymerised (blown) to give a range of products with increased viscosities.
 The oxidation process also modifies properties such as specific gravity, solubility and reactivity.
 Oxidised rapeseed oil can be used in lubricant applications where machinery operates at high temperatures, thus the lubricant needs to be a higher viscosity in order to adhere to the surfaces being lubricated.
 It is also widely used as an additive for drilling muds.

 Medium erucic rapeseed oil can also be oxidised under special conditions to give a unique grade, which has excellent mineral oil and solvent compatibility.
 This is advantageous when the product is added to a mineral oil based lubricant as a thickener, or to give surface-active properties to the blend.

-Castor oil – No 1, firsts and Pharmaceutical grades
+Castor oil – No 1 and Pharmaceutical grades

 Castor oil is a non-drying oil with functionality provided by the presence of ricinoleic acid (12-hydroxyoleic acid).
 It has a higher viscosity than other natural oils (6 - 7 poise @ 25°C compared to 0.5 – 1 poise @ 25°C) and its viscosity only changes slightly with temperature, making it a good lubricant for fairly heavy machinery which operate at elevated temperatures.
 It also has a low iodine value so is not prone to oxidation.
-Its solidification point is also low at approx -20°C. No 1 castor oil is a technical grade and is usually the grade of choice for general lubricant applications.
-Firsts and pharmaceutical castor oils are the highest quality grades and are sometimes used to lubricate food machinery.
+Its solidification point is also low at approx -20°C. No 1 castor oil is a technical grade and is usually the grade of choice for general lubricant applications but pharmaceutical castor is the highest quality grade and is sometimes used to lubricate food machinery.